docker/docs/content/security/for-developers/access-tokens.md

 ## Modify existing tokens

 You can rename, activate, deactivate, or delete a token as needed.

-1. Access your tokens under **My Account > Security**.
+You can access your tokens in your settings in Account Center.

+1. Sign in to your [Docker account](https://account.docker.com/login).

+2. Select your avatar in the top-right corner and from the drop-down menu select **My Account**.

+3. In the **Security** section, select **Personal Access Tokens**.
-   This page shows an overview of all your tokens, and lists if the token was generated manually or if it was [auto-generated](#auto-generated-tokens).
-You can also view the number of tokens that are activated and deactivated in the toolbar.
+   This page shows an overview of all your tokens, the token status, and lists if the token was generated manually or if it was [auto-generated](#auto-generated-tokens).

-2. Select a token and then select **Delete** or **Edit**, or use the actions menu on the far right of a token row to bring up the edit screen.
+4. Select the actions menu on the far right of a token row, then select **Deactivate**, **Edit**, or **Delete** to modify the token.
-   You can also select multiple tokens to delete at once.

-3. After modifying the token, select **Save**.
+5. After modifying the token, select **Save**.

 ## Auto-generated tokens